 From Monday 24 January, Porirua City is at the red setting of the traffic lights protection framework.
 This means some changes to the way we work and live, as protections are in place to help minimise the spread of Covid-19 in the community.
 Find out more

-If you’re phoning an 0800 number for help with internet services, afterhours support, or to donate to a charity, there is a good chance you’ll end up talking to someone in Porirua City – not the Philippines or India.
+If you’re phoning an 0800 number for help with internet services, afterhours support, or to donate to a charity, there is a good chance you’ll end up talking to someone in Porirua City.

 Connect Global’s business model is one of empowerment – specifically empowerment of Māori and Pacific Island and the communities that they live in.
 This strategy has won the company awards, recognition, support and loyalty from the clients and stakeholders that they represent.

 “My husband, Siuai, and I started Connect Global in 2002 with a clear vision of employing and developing our people – Māori and Pacific Island people – who we often saw slipping through employment and not presenting well in recruitment,” says Serena Fiso (Ngā Rauru / Ngāti Ruanui / Ngāti Tūwharetoa), Chief Executive of Connect Global.

 “We set up an environment that supported Māori and Pacific Island culture and one that was based where our people were – in Porirua.
 Siuai, who is Samoan, was born and bred here and we raised our children here.
 It was the obvious choice for us to set up the call centre business here.”

 Originally an inbound, helpline service, Connect Global reinvented itself in the late 2000s as many companies moved their call centre services offshore to the Philippines.
 What could have been disastrous economically turned out to be a boom for the company.
 Connect Global added outbound services, training, sales, and customer service to its offerings, and soon found it needed to expand.